fractional-company/analysis/README.md

 ## Adding new analysis

-Submit PR with the added analysis file to `src/analyses/{collection name}` and updated `src/analyses/index.js`.
+Submit a PR with the added analysis file to `src/analyses/{collection name}` and updated `src/analyses/index.js`.

 Please follow the analysis specification found here: `src/analyses/analysis.schema.json` and `src/analyses/example/index.js`